-A list of courses to be offered during the semester is put up on the notice boards and is made available to Faculy Co-ordninator.
+A list of courses to be offered during the semester shall be put up on the notice boards and shall be made available to Faculy Co-ordninator by the concerned HoD.

 The registration procedure involves:

 - (i) filling of the registration form mentioning the courses to be credited in the semester, - (ii) payment of fees and clearance of all outstanding dues (if any), and - (iii) signing of the registration roll in the office of the Dean, Academic Affairs.